etcd/raspi-home-sensors/README.md

 3. Change the default password using `passwd` as leaving the default is a security risk.

-4. Finally, if you're using the Lite version of Raspberry Pi OS, you will need to expand the filesystem and reboot:
+4. Finally, if you're using the Lite version of Raspberry Pi OS, you may need to expand the filesystem and reboot:

     ```
     sudo raspi-config    # Select `Advanced Options` and then `Expand Filesystem`
     sudo reboot
     ```

+    NOTE: I am unsure why I've needed to do this on some fresh installs and not others of the same Lite image on the same SD card to the same Pi.
+The command `df -h` tells you how much free space you have.
+If it doesn't say 100% used, then this is unnecessary.

 ## Install dependencies